DanielHVJ/Blog/Pandas/tes.md

 ```

+​
 ![png](tes_files/tes_30_0.png)
+​

-To conclude we constructe a Dataframe zipping the results from the Train sample.
+To conclude we construct a data frame zipping the results only from the Train sample.

 ```python